lemlac/mulem/docs/reference.md

 #### Pointers

 Although most things can be achieved without manual manipulation of pointers, some low level code requires it.
 Pointers are marked with a caret (`^`) before the type, and dereferencing them uses the same symbol.
-More carets marks how many times you need to dereference it: `^^type` = double pointer, `^^^type` = triple pointer, etc..
+More carets mark how many times you need to dereference it: `^^type` = double pointer, `^^^type` = triple pointer, etc..
 Get the reference to a variable with `ref`.
 Pointers are immutable by default, so mutating them isn't allowed.

 ```mu
 x: int = 0